LEARN

 Hurdler Stretch

-Norvell says the hurdler stretch should be saved for people preparing for a hurdler race.
-Outside of that, she says the stretch can be dangerous.
-"I have seen gym members over the years or people preparing to run in the park lay down in the hurdler position.
-This is typically one leg forward and one leg bent backward.
-This is dangerous if your knee and hips are not properly aligned and can cause severe muscle strain," she explains.
+The hurdler stretch should be saved for people preparing for a hurdler race.
+Outside of that, it can be dangerous.
+This stretch, typically one leg forward and one leg bent backward, is risky if your knee and hips are not properly aligned and can cause severe muscle strain.

 7 Stretching Mistakes and How to Avoid Them